FlexPwr/SystemDesignChallenge/Readme.md

                 type: string
                 example: "2023-02-06T09:15:45Z"
 ```
 The reference prices are updated every 10 minutes until the beginning of the delivery hour.
+The updates are sometimes published with some delay, usually something between 0 and 30 seconds.

 ## Reporting:

 The reporting frontend displays the following dashboard:
 ![img.png](dashboard.png)
 It can be accessed by the traders from their browsers.
-The dashboard is updated with all the current values every 5 Minutes.
+Since this is the traders main feedback loop, they might get impatient around the time the reference price is supposed to be published and start massively refreshing their reporting dashboard.

 ## What is expected:
 This is an open challenge, it describes the environment in which this system evolves, the different interfaces with the
-rest of the world and the functional outcome that we want to achieve.
+rest of the world and the functional outcome that we need to achieve.
 In architectural terms, this would be a black box view:
 ![img_1.png](black_box.png)

-In other words, we don't have one solution in mind and there is no right or wrong answer, we are looking forward to a
-discussion about a solution you think is appropriate.
+In other words, we don't have one solution in mind and there is no right or wrong answer, we are looking forward to a discussion about a solution you think is appropriate.

 We are interested in how you would design such a system:
 - which components would you need?
 How do you decide on the boundaries between these components?
-- which databases or any other data management systems?
+- which databases or any other data management systems would you use?
 - how would these components communicate with each other?
 - which technologies would you use for each component and why?
 - How and where would you run such a system?
 Which cloud services would you use?
-- How would you management updates and deployments in such a system?
+- How would you manageme updates and deployments in such a system?
-- Anything else that you think is relevant
+- Anything else that you think is relevant!

 Please take some time to prepare an overview of your solution, we really like to use [miro](https://miro.com) as a digital whiteboard,
 but feel free to chose any medium you prefer.